vaddi/d1mini_node/README.md

 	http://esp01.speedport.ip/

-Navigate through the Page, checkout the Metrics.
+Navigate through the Page, checkout the Metrics or Save some Settings.

 ## Troubleshooting ##